 How much extra do your boobs weigh when you’re breastfeeding?

-Excellent question!
-They might weigh a bit more from pregnancy (as part of pregnancy weight gain), but I think that the weight that is specific to breastfeeding is likely to be just the milk you have in there.
-If you want to eliminate that from the number on the scale you could try weighing yourself right after you pump or just subtracting a pound.
+I have no idea, but you will be carrying some extra weight from the weight of the milk you’re producing.
+(For example, 8oz of breast milk would be half a pound.)
+If you want to eliminate that from the number on the scale you could try weighing yourself right after you pump or just subtracting about a pound.

 When to discontinue fenugreek?